 3. Politie manipuleert misdaadcijfers, zeggen agenten zelf.
 Jolanda van de Beld, Aldert Bergstra, Eline Huisman, Anouk Kootstra en Linda van der Pol (2019).
 De Groene Amsterdammer. [link]

 Is it possible to have a free and equal society?
 The road to tyranny is often paved with good intentions.
 So can this question be asked?
 Or do we lack a proper vision?
-Perhaps there is a society that can show us the way.
-And even if the ideal isn’t attainable, it might still be something we could strive for.
+Perhaps there are examples that can show us the way.
 In the year 1142 five North American tribes, Mohawk, Onondaga, Oneida, Cayuga, and Seneca, formed a league that came to known as the Haudenosaunee, Iroquois or Five Nations.
 In 1722 a sixth tribe, Tuscarora, joined.
 The constitution of the league is known as The Great Law Of Peace.

 The impact of the league on world history is considerable.
-The Haudenosaunee came up with the idea of equality and liberty for all.
-They may not have been the first but they influenced the European colonists settling in the United States as well as important 18th century European thinkers.
-As a consequence freedom, equality and brotherhood became the motto of the French Revolution.
-Freedom and equality are still amongst the most important values people believe that societies should be based.1
+Unlike Europeans the Haudenosaunee had equality and liberty for all.
+This was not uncommon for tribal societies but the Haudenosaunee influenced the European colonists settling in the United States, and as a result, important 18th century European thinkers.
+Freedom, equality and brotherhood became the motto of the French Revolution and still amongst the most important values people believe societies should be based.1